courtneygives/standup/README.md

 # Vote plz.
 Vote on the time that is most likely to work for you each day (Weekends probably not included) to hop on a voice/video meeting.
-The

 You would just be encouraged to attend __one per day__, not both morning and evening.